JetBrains/teamcity-termsOfService-plugin/README.md

 Upon the first plugin installation, the default configuration is created in the "termsOfService" directory.
 This configuration is disabled and does not change any behavior.
 To activate the settings you should:

-* modify the settings.xml file based on your needs (see possible configurations below),
+* modify the settings.xml file based on your needs (see possible configurations below).
+You can modify [Data Directory](https://confluence.jetbrains.com/display/TCD10/TeamCity+Data+Directory) content in the browser,
 * replace content of the agreement.html and/or guestNotice.html files with your agreements,
 * change values of 'enabled' attributes from 'false' to 'true' in the settings.xml file.